 Blue light is specifically helpful for foliage and red light is specifically helpful for flowers and fruit.
 So on one hand, if you’re trying to address a specific problem like getting your plant to bloom, then yes, you might want to get a red grow light.

 However, full spectrum is best for general use and your plant probably won’t flourish to its full potential with only one color of light.

 How close should I place my plants to the grow lights?

 Your grow lights need to be within a reasonable range of your plants in order to actually work.
 You can’t put your plants and lights on opposite sides of the room from each other and expect it to do anything.

 For LEDs, this distance is generally one-to-two feet depending on the wattage—you’ll have to experiment for a few days on what a good distance is for your plants and see how they respond.

 Some of my plants in my greenhouse cabinet are within a few inches of the lights simply because there’s not enough space.
 However, the lights are dimmed about halfway and I monitor my plants regularly to make sure they’re responding OK to the light.

 Can any light be used as a grow light?

-Now that you understand artifical light, check out my post on an easy guide to natural light for indoor plants.
+Now that you understand artificial light, check out my post on an easy guide to natural light for indoor plants.